ToshioCP/Gtk4-tutorial/gfm/sec8.md

 For example, line 7 tells us that GtkBox object which id is "boxv" is a child of `win`.

 Compare this ui file and the lines 25-57 in the source code of `on_open` function.
-Those two decribe the same structure of widgets.
+Those two describe the same structure of widgets.

 ## GtkBuilder